-I. Standard of Review
+A. Standard of Review

-The standard of review for a motion for reconsideration is whether the motion identifies a point of fact or law that the Commission overlooked or failed to consider in rendering its Order.
-This is the "sole and only purpose" of a motion for reconsideration.
+The standard of review for a motion for reconsideration is whether the motion identifies a point of fact or law that we overlooked or failed to consider in rendering an Order.
+This is the sole and only purpose of a motion for reconsideration.
 Moreover, in a motion for reconsideration, it is not appropriate to reargue matters that have already been considered.
-Reconsiderations granted based on rearguing facts and evidence available to the Commission at the time the Motion to Compel was granted is a reversible error on appeal.
-A motion for reconsideration should not be granted "based upon an arbitrary feeling that a mistake may have been made, but should be based upon specific factual matters set forth in the record and susceptible to review."
+Reconsiderations granted based on rearguing facts and evidence available to us at the time the Motion to Compel was granted is a reversible error on appeal.
+A motion for reconsideration